Development of an Animal Model for the Cognitive Deficits Observed in Post-Traumatic

 Instructor: Megan St. Peters, Ph.D.

-Up to two students interested in psychology and animal research and open to handling
+Up to two students interested in psychology and animal research; students should be

 Post-traumatic Stress Disorder (PTSD) is of growing concern in the United States.

 Not only are cognitive deficits a symptom of PTSD, but they are believed to reveal